vector-engineering/covidcg/API.md

 - `dna_or_aa`: string - required
   - "DNA": Mutations are on the nucleotide level
   - "AA": Mutations are on the amino acid level
+- `selected_reference`: string
+  - Required only for mutation mode
+  - Mutations will be relative to this reference
 - `coordinate_mode`: string - required only for AA mode
   - "gene": Amino acid mutations are relative to canonical genes (may be missing ORFs within some genes). i.e., will return mutations relative to Orf1a coding frame instead of relative to nsp1's or nsp2's
   - "protein": Amino acid mutations are relative to all ORFs